Meaning of the Coefficient of Variation

 To arrive at a decision, one needs to calculate the CV of different securities or investment options.
 This way, an investor gets the risk-to-reward ratio for different securities to arrive at an investment decision.

 Usually, an investor goes for an investment with a lower CV.
 This is because it offers less volatility but more return.
 But, if the average expected return is less than zero, then going for security with a lower CV is not beneficial.

 This statistical tool has a few limitations as well.

 Unreliable in volatile situations –

 The returns from an investment option might have varied significantly from the mean over the last few periods or years.
-It can be due to unfavourable economic conditions or some other uncontrollable factors.
-The situation may have improved in favour of the investment option and can be an excellent return opportunity in the present times.
+It can be due to unfavorable economic conditions or some other uncontrollable factors.
+The situation may have improved in favor of the investment option and can be an excellent return opportunity in the present times.

 The standard deviation will be high for the stock when calculated, and hence, the coefficient of variation will be high too.
 If an investor solely relies on this figure for making his investment decision, he might not go for this option.
 Hence, he may miss out on an opportunity to get high returns.

 Misleading in case of negative values or zero-

 This statistical measure may be misleading or incorrect if the mean annual returns from an investment option are negative or zero.